-1) Check the Datasource
+1) Check the Datasource Connection

-A. API/cloud connections:
+A. API/cloud connections

-B. Agent connections:
+B. Agent connections

 Many agent connection issues are addressed in this document: Common Agent Connectivity Issues.
-There are also the possibility for the SQL user being used to connect to the database is erroring out.
+There is also the possibility that the SQL user being used to connect to the database is erroring out.
 Please make sure that the password is still valid and that the user is not being deleted or suspended.
 Here are documents to help you verify the SQL user: How To Add a SQL User or How To Setup A SQL User

-2) Force sync the dataset
+2) Force Sync the Dataset

 If everything with the datasource comes back fine, go to the dataset’s page.
 There is a blue sync button there.
 Press it to initiate a sync.
 If the time doesn’t update in 10-15 minutes, then there’s probably an issue with the dataset.